simulogics/prosperousuniverse-docs/content/tutorials/planetary-projects/_index.md

 ### Administration Center

 The AC allows you to hold elections for a planetary governor, who can set taxes and fees.
-Only planetary residents are eligible to run or vote.
+Only planetary residents are eligible to vote, but anyone can run.
+Each term is two weeks long.

 Once erected on a planet, the building will be listed as the “Planetary Administration Center” under Infrastructure in the PLI window.
 Clicking the entry will open the ADM window, which lists information on the current governor and the next election.
-The governor's Corporation and Faction are important because one of them always collects the local fees paid by the planet's residents (see below).
+The governor's Corporation and Faction are important because one of them always collects the total local fees paid by the planet's residents (see below).

 ![ADM](adm-overview.png)